aayush11101998/Assignment1_RT2/README.md

 ### SA :
 Contains statistical analysis

+This is the master branch and contains Sphynx Documentation.
 # assignment-1_Research_Track-2
 The sphinx documentation of final assignment from research track-1 is **[here](https://aayush11101998.github.io/Assignment1_RT2/py-modindex.html)**
   ## SOFTWARE ARCHITECTURE